Honors Programs and Recognition

 Honors Transfer Program

-Other program benefits include:
+Additional program benefits include:

-- Enhanced transfer opportunities
+- Enhanced transfer opportunities to competitive institutions

 - Interaction with highly motivated students